vitei/Usagi/README.md

 The open source release is currently in progress, for more details see the [introduction](https://github.com/vitei/Usagi/wiki/Introduction) and [roadmap](https://github.com/vitei/Usagi/wiki/Roadmap).

-The engine fully supported online multiplayer and more modern shader based platforms; unfortunately these features were not highlighted in its one commercial title, but work is progressing to demonstrate that potential.
-Contributions to help meet the goals of the roadmap from those with relevant experience would be considered.
+The engine fully supported online multiplayer and more modern shader based platforms; unfortunately these features were not highlighted in its one commercial title.

+Progress is likely to be slow, work is being done by ex-staff as Vitei have graciously allowed us to open source this code base.
+However it is mostly used as a testbed and is no longer being used for commerical projects.

 More detailed information is available in the [wiki](https://github.com/vitei/Usagi/wiki).